 It's not the easiest tool to learn due to its configuration-driven approach, but it's incredibly powerful.
-The purpose of this guide is to help you get started with webpack and then to go beyond the basics.
+The purpose of this guide is to help you get started with webpack and then go beyond the basics.

-Webpack isn’t the only solution for this problem, and a collection of different tools have emerged.
-Task runners, such as Grunt and Gulp, are good examples of higher level tools.
-Often the problem is that need to write the workflows by hand.
+Webpack isn’t the only available bundler, and a collection of different tools have emerged.
+Task runners, such as Grunt and Gulp, are good examples of higher-level tools.
+Often the problem is that you need to write the workflows by hand.
 Pushing that issue to a bundler, such as webpack, is a step forward.

 Webpack takes another route.
 It allows you to treat your project as a dependency graph.
-You could have an index.js in your project that pulls in the dependencies the project needs through standard
+You could have an index.js in your project that pulls in the dependencies the project needs through the standard

 import statements.
 You can refer to your style files and other assets the same way if you want.

 This book has been designed to complement the official documentation of webpack.
 This book can be considered a companion to it.
 This book has been designed to get through that initial learning curve and go even further.

 The book teaches you to develop a composable webpack configuration for both development and production purposes.
-Advanced techniques covered by the book allow you to get the most out of webpack.
+Advanced techniques covered by the book allow you to get the most out of webpack 4.